jhoule86/fastapi_sandbox/README.md

 ### endpoint: match

-The `match` endpoint compares the POSTed data (and optionally headers) against canned data.
+The `match` endpoint compares the input data sent via `POST` or `PUT` against canned data.
+If canned headers are found for the tag in the URL, those will be compared as well.
 A list of mismatches (or lack thereof) is returned as JSON.